Where AI meets the real world

 This is a custom heading element.

 The idea was simple.
-Create these R.M.
-Williams pop-up stores in the Australian landscape in a way that feels unexpected, but still entirely believable.
+Create a series of images of pop-up stores in the Australian landscape in a way that feels unexpected, but still entirely believable.

 I’m not a fan of fully AI-generated imagery.
 It often lacks weight, presence, believability.
 So the environments are built from my own landscape references, shaping something familiar and then reworking it.